wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/deploy/env-dev.md

 ```

-* `--dir=<dir>`: Root directory containing the node configuration files and CorDapp JARs that will form the test network.
+* `--dir=<dir>`: Root directory containing the node configuration files and CorDapp `.jar` files that will form the test network.
 It may also contain existing node directories.
 Defaults to the current directory.
-* `--copy-cordapps=<copyCordapps>`: Whether or not to copy the CorDapp JARs into the nodes’ ‘cordapps’ directory.
+* `--copy-cordapps=<copyCordapps>`: Whether or not to copy the CorDapp `.jar` files into the nodes’ ‘cordapps’ directory.
 Possible values:
 FirstRunOnly, Yes, No. Default: FirstRunOnly.
 * `--verbose`, `--log-to-console`, `-v`: If set, prints logging to the console as well as to a file.
 * `--logging-level=<loggingLevel>`: Enable logging at this level and higher.
 Possible values: ERROR, WARN, INFO, DEBUG, TRACE.
 Default: INFO.